 A dependent data mart lets you combine all your business data into a single data warehouse, giving you the typical benefits of centralization.

 Dependent data marts can be constructed using two different approaches.
 In the first approach, enterprise data warehouses and data marts are built so the operator can access both whenever needed.
-In the second approach, also known as the federated approach, the results of the ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the data mart.
+In the second approach, also known as the federated approach, the results of the ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the departmental data.

 By using a hybrid data mart, you can combine data from several operational source systems in addition to a data warehouse.
-These data marts are particularly useful when you require ad hoc integration, such as adding a new group or products to the business.
+These are particularly useful when you require ad hoc integration, such as adding a new group or products to the business.

 Designing Data Marts for Data Warehousing

 The first step is to create a robust design.
 Some critical processes involved in this phase are:

 3. Populate/Data Transfer